samogden/CST334-assignments/programming-assignments/PA5/README.md

 You'll be submitting ***only*** `student_code.c` and `student_code.h`.
 Any other files changed will be lost during the grading process.

+## Tips and Tricks

+1. The tests for this asignment have built-in sleep functions that cause it to run for a long time (~10 minutes when I write this).
+While it should output `.` as it runs, showing it's still working, and timeout if something goes horribly run, if you are testing a single function it might help to disable some of the unit tests.
+For details on how to do this, check out some of the labs!
+2. For the server tests, there is a variable defined at the time called `NUM_PLAYS`.
+Reducing this might give you a way to quickly test some stuff.
+Don't forget to increase it again after you're done!

 ## Conclusion

 Good luck!